OpenZeppelin/cairo-contracts/docs/Proxies.md

 #### `assert_only_admin`

-Throws if called by any account other than the admin.
+Reverts if called by any account other than the admin.

 Parameters: